KazunoriHiguchi/survival-typescript/README.md

+# What is the repo?
-# This is the repo for Kazunori to practice Typescript.
+This is the repo for Kazunori to practice Typescript.

 # Reference
 https://typescriptbook.jp/